Giovanni Defendi: Life in exile

 Giovanni used to go through the Italian colony selling his produce from a handcart, assisted by his son Enrico.

-In 1885 Defendi was one of the leaders of the anarchists in London, along with Biagio Poggi and Vito Polieri.
+In 1885 Defendi was one of the leaders of the anarchists in London, along with Biagio Poggi and Vito Solieri.

 In 1896 Defendi was one of three judges on an anarchist court of honor that found Francesco Cini guilty of stealing some money he had collected to help Spanish militants who had been tortured while imprisoned in Montjuïc Castle.

 His children Enrico and Luigia also became anarchists, and were watched by the police.

-Defendi opened a grocery at 112 W. High Street in Islington.
+Defendi opened a grocery shop at 112 W. High Street in Islington.

 Emilia was the victim of an influenza epidemic in World War I.